Phone: WA: +54 9 3814 45-9254

 • The accommodation must reflect the intended duration and location as outlined in the visa application.

-8. Visa Application Fee: A fee of approximate USD 200 (consult with the relevant consulate for accurate amount), usually, payable in local currencies via bank transfer (according to the current monthly exchange rate).
+8. Visa Application Consular Fee: A fee of approximate USD 200 (consult with the relevant consulate for accurate amount), usually, payable in local currencies via bank transfer (according to the current monthly exchange rate).
 This fee is non-refundable, regardless of the outcome of the visa application.
 Proof of payment must be submitted alongside the visa application.

 9. Interview: Will be conducted in English or Local language.
 Applicants must demonstrate proficiency in one of these languages.
 The date and time for the interview will be scheduled in advance.

-10. Additional Documents: The Consular authority may request additional documents as deemed necessary, including but not limited to:
+10. Additional Documents: The consular authority may request additional documents as deemed necessary, including but not limited to:

 • Proof of relationship (e.g., marriage certificate, birth certificate) for accompanying travelers.
+Updated copies of the birth and marriage certificates, with apostille/legalization depending on the country of origin.

 • Proof of residency (e.g., utilities bills, lease contracts).
+Updated residence proof documentation/visa or ID from your country of citizenship or country of current legal residence.

 • Property ownership documents or bank statements to demonstrate sufficient funds for the trip.
+Regarding, bank account and statements, it would be preferred if your wife has one in her name; if not, let us know.

 • Any additional documentation that strengthens your application, such as travel history or previous visa approvals.